Sky 4: Forthcoming

 Sky 4: Forthcoming is the fourth studio album by English/Australian instrumental progressive rock band Sky, released in 1982.
 It is the only Sky album to contain no original compositions - except for Kevin Peek's rewrite of a 13th-century melody - relying instead on the band's arrangements of other (mostly classical) composers' pieces.

+The Album entered the UK Charts on 3 April 1982, where it peaked at No. 7.

 In 2015 Esoteric Recordings continued a schedule of remasters and expanded releases with this recording.